 The look of this Jeep made me wonder about whether maybe somebody at Willys-Overland also came up with the idea of a slant-hood Jeep to accomodate the F-head engine.
 Then a Willys photo from May 1953 turned up, confirming that they had -- see CJ-3B Development 1949-53.
 Another Jeep conversion that tried this was the Cournil Jeep Tractor.

-Return to the index of Unusual Photos on CJ3B.info.
+Return to the index of Unusual CJ-3B Photos.

 Visit CJ3B.info on Facebook.

 CJ3B Home | Contents | History | Photos | Tech | Links | Bulletin Board